New Zealand. 2019.

 Your mind ends up reeling during the opening Hitler Youth scenes, which are pitched in a tone of strident farce, turning the Nazis and their lackeys into slapstick comic figures and making fun of the racial caricatures of the Jews.
 Most of all there is Taika Waititi casting himself as a comic version of an imaginary Adolf Hitler who turns up to have conversations with young Roman Griffin Davis.
 This comes with such a level of madcap “what the feck is going on here?” lunacy that one’s head spins.
 At the same time, the film seems to want us to take it seriously as it engages us in a story of young Jojo and how he befriends a Jewish girl that his mother hides in the wainscoting of the house.

-There feels like no ready analogy for the way the film operates.
-I could draw some kind of analogy between when Steven Spielberg went from the slapstick Nazis of Indiana Jones and the Last Crusade (1989) to the grim depiction of the realities of the Holocaust in Schindler’s List (1993).
+There was the very similar The Twilight Zone episode He’s Alive (1963) in which Hitler becomes an invisible companion advising Neo-Nazi Dennis Hopper.
+However, there feels no ready analogy for the way the film’s tone. [ I could draw some kind of analogy between when Steven Spielberg went from the slapstick Nazis of Indiana Jones and the Last Crusade (1989) to the grim depiction of the realities of the Holocaust in Schindler’s List (1993).
 The equivalent might be if Spielberg had not only depicted the Nazis running Auschwitz as slapstick caricatures but cast himself in the role of Amon Goth and played it with the puffed-up comic caricature of something out of Hogan’s Heroes (1965-71).

 Actually, there is a far better analogy – Uwe Boll.
 Boll made Blubberella (2011), a film that readily dived into bad taste jokes about Nazis and The Holocaust.
 It also featured Boll, the film’s director, turning up playing a comic caricature of Adolf Hitler.
 Blubberella is seen as one of Boll’s worst films where his venture into bad taste come with a great deal of offensiveness.
 Jojo Rabbit does fairly much the same and by bizarrely opposite token ended up winning an Academy Award for Best Adapted Screenplay.
 Jojo Rabbit is certainly a better made film in technical regards but I feel confused about how two films can take exactly the same approach and end up with such diametrically opposed response.